flux-framework/rfc/spec_42.rst

-In a multi-user Flux instance where a user transition is necessary in order for the instance owner to run commands with the credentials of a guest user, the subprocess server delegates this to the IMP.
+In a multi-user Flux instance where a user transition is necessary in order for the instance owner to run commands with the credentials of a guest user, the subprocess server must be instructed to execute tasks using the IMP.
 On its own, the subprocess server can only run jobs with the credentials of the process it is embedded within (the broker, for example).
 For more detail, refer to :doc:`RFC 15 <spec_15>`.

 Goals
 *****